 Economy Car Hire is never far away no matter which part of Croatia you’re visiting.
 In fact, we operate at all the major airports, including:

 Zagreb Airport – Croatia’s capital, Zagreb is a rarity in that it’s one of the few Croatian cities not to be built on the coast.
 Zagreb is a great place to visit if you’re interested in architecture, stroll along streets framed by numerous 19th century buildings before stopping for a rest in one of the cities many fabulous cafés.
 Perfect if you want to visit the north of the country.

 Split Airport – Split is the second city of Croatia and is a must-see thanks to its vibrant atmosphere and bustling port.
 The city’s ancient centre is also a marvellous sight, especially since it was originally moulded around the palace of Roman emperor Diocletian.
 Ideally situated if it’s the south of Croatia you’re interested in.

 Come to Dubrovnik Airport to explore this beautiful city and the extreme south of Croatia.
 Anyone who visits Dubrovnik should take a trip around its Old Town which has been awarded World Heritage status.
 The peaceful islands of Kolocep, Lopud and Sipan lying just off the coast are waiting to be explored too.

 Pula Airport – History fans should set their sights on Pula.
 The port is filled with a number of amazing Roman ruins including the Pula Arena, and Forum.
 The nearby towns of Porec and Rovinj pack in plenty of Venetian character too.
 You should fly to Pula if you’re staying in the north west of Croatia.

-For more information about Croatia, make sure you read our detailed Croatia travel guide before you leave for the airport.
+For more information about Croatia, make sure you read our detailed Croatia travel guide and travel blogs before you leave for the airport.
 Why not also find out more about driving in Croatia before you jump in your rental car.